 “God in Christ forgave you” (Ephesians 4:32).

 So in every case, the decisive impulse for my holiness and my sin-killing is the death of Christ.
-Which means that the decisive power for our conquering sin is Christ’s canceling sin.
-That is, the only sin that we can defeat is a forgiven sin.
+This means that the decisive power for our conquering sin is Christ’s canceling sin.
+That is, the only sin that we can defeat is forgiven sin.

 The Link: My Empowered Will

 But don’t miss this.
 In each of these three cases (in the death of Christ I died, I was bought, and I was forgiven), the link between the cross and my conquered sin is my empowered will.
 My will, engaged to fight sin with blood-bought power.
 I say that because in each of these three cases the statement of my death, my purchase, and my forgiveness was made the cause of a command addressed to my will.
 “Let not sin reign in your body.”
 “Glorify God in your body.”
 And “Be kind to one another, tenderhearted, forgiving one another.”
 Those commands are addressed to me.
 They engage my will.